 BNG-375.
-Animal Locomotion (Spring; Same as BIO-375, Kirkton).
+Animal Locomotion (Not offered in 2012-13).
 This course examines the evolutionary diversity of animal locomotion by investigating how physical properties of both the organisms and their environment affect the biochemistry, anatomy and physiology of movement.
 This course also uses engineering principles to explain animal locomotor mechanisms of animals.
 One lab per week.
-Prerequisites: BIO-101 and PHY-110 (or PHY-120).
+Prerequisites: BIO-112 and PHY-110 (or PHY-120).

 BNG-386.
 Introduction to Biomedical Instrumentation (Winter; Same as ECE-386, Buma).
 Introduction to the theory and application of instruments in medicine.
 Measurements of the major systems in the body are covered.
 A weekly laboratory provides an opportunity to perform measurements and use biomedical instruments.
-Prerequisite: ECE 225.
+Prerequisite: ECE-240.

-BNG-397 Biometric Signal Processing (Not offered in 2011-12; Same as ECE-377).
+BNG-397 Biometric Signal Processing (Winter; Same as ECE-377, Cotter).
 This course details how signal processing is applied to create biometric systems, which are technologies that measure and analyze human body characteristics.
 These systems are widely used today in security and forensic applications.
 The course will reinforce many of the fundamental concepts that students have learned in their introductory DSP course and will cover both 1D (voice) and 2D (face and fingerprint) biometrics.
 Students will be introduced to image processing, pattern recognition, and the statistics used to measure the performance of biometric systems.
 The important societal and ethical issues involved in the design and deployment of biometric systems will be addressed.
-A weekly laboratory will complement the lecture material.
+Prerequisites: ECE-241 and CSC-103, 104, 105, 106, 107 or 109.
+One lab per week.

 BNG-487.
-Biomedical Signal and Image Processing (Not offered in 2011-12).
+Biomedical Signal and Image Processing (Spring, Buma).
 Introduction to the applications of signal processing methods in the measurement of biomedical signals.
 Processing of one dimensional signals (e.g., ECG) and two dimensional image signals (e.g., fMRI) are covered.
-Prerequisites: ECE-241, CSC-109 or equivalent.
+Prerequisites: ECE-241 and CSC-109, 103, 104, 105, 106, or 107.

 BNG-495.
-Bioengineering Capstone Design (Winter, Currey).
+Bioengineering Capstone Design (Winter; Currey, Khetan).
 A capstone design experience in which students work in teams comprised of at least one member from each track in Bioengineering.
 Each team will use design methodologies and techniques to produce a complete and detailed design for a designated bioengineering client.
 The course will be instructed by a team comprised of faculty from each track and from Biological Sciences.
 Co-Requisite: BNG-311, MER-311 or ECE-241.

 BNG-497.
 Bioengineering Senior Project 1.
 Capstone research or design project, performed either independently or as a team, under the supervision of one or more faculty participating in the Bioengineering program.
-Co-Requisite: BNG-311, MER-311 or ECE-241.